How to re-enter people into a journey or playbook campaign

 3. Save your changes.

-If you choose to modify your entry criteria in order to re-enter people into a journey, consider how different condition types and AND/OR operators will affect the journey audience.
+TIP: If you choose to modify your entry criteria to re-enter people into a journey, consider how different condition types and AND/OR operators will affect the journey audience.

 Limitations on using "occurs"

-An “occurs” condition on its own will only enter new people into the journey.
-It can’t re-enter people unless those people perform the activity again.
+An occurs condition on its own will only enter new people into the journey when they perform the activity.
+It will not re-enter people unless those people perform the activity again.

-“Occurs” conditions can only be used with the operator AND (not OR), so you may want to consider how that affects your journey audience if you want to add more than 1 condition to the entry criteria.
+Occurs conditions can only be used with the operator OR (not AND), so you may want to consider how that affects your journey audience if you want to add more than 1 condition to the entry criteria.

 Using AND/OR in the entry criteria

-• AND: will only re-enter people who have had a new trial in the last 14 days and have the tag.
+• In the screenshot above, using the AND operator will only re-enter people who have had a new trial in the last 14 days and have the specified tag.
 It will not re-enter people who have the tag but have not started a trial in the last 14 days.

-• OR: will re-enter people who started a new trial in the last 14 days, and people who have not had a new trial in the past 14 days, but who do have the tag.
+• In the screenshot above, using the OR operator will re-enter people who started a new trial in the last 14 days, and people who have not had a new trial in the past 14 days, but who do have the specified tag.

 Managing messages already received